relaymonkey/mitmproxy-helm/README.md

 ## Live Kubernetes cluster

 Add proper `Service` annotations supported by your cloud provider and/or change the `Service` type to `LoadBalancer` or `NodePort`.
-For use with dedicated ingress controllers, add this chart as a dependency to your own chart and add the proper resources to your own chart.
+For use with dedicated ingress controllers, add this chart as a dependency to your own chart and add the proper resources.